omelhoro/waldo-code-challenge/README.md

 ## Start

-First you'll the parcel bundler globally then it should be pretty straightforward
+First you'll the parcel bundler globally then it should be pretty straightforward:

 ```
 npm i -g parcel-bundler
-npm i # should be executed in this root dir of this repo
+npm i # should be executed in the root dir of this repo
 npm run dev
 ```